-Q. What Fall business core courses will I take as a Sophomore BBA?
+Q. Which Winter business core courses will I take as a Sophomore BBA?

-A. Sophomore BBAs will be required to take the following three core courses in their Fall term:
+A. Sophomore BBAs will be required to take the following three core courses in their second term of Sophomore year:

-Q. Can I add business electives or floating core to my Fall schedule?
+Q. Can I add business electives or floating core to my Winter 2023 schedule?

-A. No, floating core and business electives will not be available to BBA Sophomores until Winter 2023.
+A. Yes, all floating core and some business electives will be available to BBA Sophomores for Winter 2023.
+The list of Winter 2023 business electives can be found here.
 As you build a balanced schedule, you may also consider completing distribution (be sure to use the LSA Course Guide to verify which classes meet the main distribution areas – FL, NS/MSA, SS, and HU) and/or other degree requirements (e.g., ECON 102).

-Q. How many classes should I plan to take in addition to my core courses for the Fall term?
+Q. How many classes should I plan to take in addition to my core courses for the Winter term?

-Q. When can I begin making changes to my Fall schedule?
+Q. When can I begin making changes to my Winter schedule?

-A. You will be able to add and make adjustments to non-Ross courses as soon as your registration window opens.
+A. You will be able to make adjustments to your non-core courses as soon as your registration window opens.
 In order to adjust a core course you will need to follow the policies regarding course swapping.
-The University assigns registration appointment times for undergraduate students between Thursday, March 31 and Wednesday, April 13.
+The University assigns registration appointment times for undergraduate students between November 17 and December 5.
 Times are determined by the credits completed, and then are randomly assigned.
-You can view your assigned time on Wolverine Access starting Monday, March 21.
+You can view your assigned time on Wolverine Access starting Monday, November 7.